Sal Mubarak

 Saal is an Indo-Persian word meaning year, and mubarak is an originally Arabic term meaning blessing or good wishes.
 The greeting Saal Mubarak is therefore used to mark the New Year.

-The greeting Saal Mubarak is used by the Parsi community in India and Pakistan to mark Nauroz which occurs in either March or August depending on the specific Zoroastrian calendar used.
+The greeting Saal Mubarak is used by the Parsi community in India and Pakistan to mark Nowruz which occurs in either March or August depending on the specific Zoroastrian calendar used.